Leave a gift in your Will

 Leaving a gift in your Will to Medical Detection Dogs will cost you nothing today, but will help us to achieve our goals in years to come – making a real difference and saving and changing lives.

-Medical Detection Dogs saves and enhances lives by training specialist dogs to detect the odour of human disease.
+Medical Detection Dogs saves and enhances lives by training specialist dogs to detect the odour of human disease and our work helps people in two ways:

 Every day our specially trained dogs help people to live a healthier, more independent life.
 People like Claire.